Become a Texas Notary

 Yes.
 All Texas notaries must use an inked notary stamp or notary seal embosser when notarizing documents.

-Required Elements: The seal of office must clearly show the following elements when embossed, stamped, or printed on a document:
+The seal of office must clearly and legibly show when embossed, stamped, or printed on a document, the following elements:

-Note: All the notary’s stamp or embosser seal elements must show clearly and legibly on notarized documents and be capable of being reproduced photographically.
+Note: All the notary’s stamp or embosser seal impressions must be capable of being reproduced photographically.

 How much can a Texas notary public charge for performing notarial acts?